Choosing the right type of origination identity for your use case

 -

 The mobile industry changes rapidly.
 In many countries, there is a trend toward increased regulation of commercial SMS messages.
-Carriers may, with little or no warning, decide to disallow messages sent from shared origination identities.
+Carriers can, with little or no warning, decide to disallow messages sent from shared origination identities.
 If this happens, we will attempt to tell you about these changes with as much advance warning as possible.
 However, carriers generally provide us with little advance notice of these changes.
 For these reasons, dedicated origination identities are always preferred to shared ones.

 Choosing an origination identity for one-way messaging use cases